-What do you think of when you think of SEO?
+What comes to your mind when you think of SEO?

-If you’re like most people, your mind goes immediately to keywords, content, and, of course, backlinks.
+If you’re like most people, your mind goes immediately to the most well known SEO practices, like optimizing keywords, content, and, of course, backlinks.
 On the technical side, you might be familiar with factors like site structure and mobile friendliness.

 Hosting can have a big impact on your search engine performance, but a lot of businesses don’t think of it as part of their SEO strategy.
 That’s a mistake — choosing the right hosting service can improve your search engine rankings, decrease your bounce rate, and drive conversions.